esy/esy/README.md

     ├── Makefile
     │   Common tasks and workflows for esy development.
     │
-    ├── bin/esy
-    │   symlink (wrapper on Windows) for esy command, used for running tests │
     ├── bin/esyInstallRelease.js
     │   postinstall step for npm releases produced with `esy npm-release` │   command.
 This is a built JS file which is developed in a separate flow